Alguire History, Family Crest & Coats of Arms

 The surname Alguire was first found in the counties of Yorkshire and Northumberland, where they held a family seat from ancient times.

-Important Dates for the Alguire family
+Early History of the Alguire family

 This web page shows only a small excerpt of our Alguire research.
 Another 35 words (2 lines of text) covering the years 1672, 1733, 1703, 1713, 1713, 1714, 1715, 1727, 1727 and 1733 are included under the topic Early Alguire History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Alguire include Agar, Algar, Alger, Algore, Augar, Auger, Elger, Elgar, Eager, Eagar, Etches, Eaches and many more.